 2. Processed Foods

-Packaged and ready to consume foods can also increase the bad cholesterol level in the body.
+Packaged and ready to consume foods can also increase the bad cholesterol levels in the body.
 These contain chemicals, preservatives, high amounts of sugar and salt, and of course fat, which adversely affect the functioning of the liver and the heart, leading to multiple diseases including high cholesterol.

 3. Sedentary Lifestyle